Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK

+Next, we generate spatio-temporal basis functions automatically using \fct{auto\_basis}.
 Then, we initialise and fit the \class{SRE} object using \fct{FRK}, setting \code{response = "poisson"} and \code{link = "log"} in order to use a Poisson data model, $Z_j \mid \vec{\mu} \sim \text{Poi}(\mu_{Z_j})$, for $j = 1, \dots, m$, and a log link function, $g(\cdot) = \log(\cdot)$.
 Setting \code{sum\_variables = "number\_of\_crimes"} indicates that we wish to sum (rather than average) the individual crimes into aggregated-level data representing the total count in each CA and each year.
-As the number of spatial BAUs (the CAs) is relatively low, and we have observed each spatial BAU multiple times, we may attribute to each spatial BAU its own fine-scale variance parameter by setting \code{fs\_by\_spatial\_BAU = TRUE} (see Section \ref{sec:spatio-temporal}).
+As the number of spatial BAUs (the CAs) is relatively low, and we have observed each spatial BAU multiple times, we may attribute to each spatial BAU its own fine-scale variance parameter by setting \mbox{\code{fs\_by\_spatial\_BAU = TRUE}} (see Section~\ref{sec:spatio-temporal}).
 We excluded the years 2010 and 2019 from the training data and used them to evaluate crime predictions and forecasts, respectively. \begin{Code} R> S <- FRK(f = number_of_crimes ~ log(population), + data = chicago_crimes_fit, basis = basis, BAUs = ST_BAUs, + response = "poisson", link = "log", + sum_variables = "number_of_crimes", fs_by_spatial_BAU = TRUE) \end{Code}

 Finally, we generate predictive data over the spatio-temporal BAUs using \fct{predict}, and plot the results using \fct{plot}.